BACKGROUND

 Not everything Disney touches turns to gold, and Meet the Robinsons is still evidence of that, but it was at least a step in the right direction, after the dismal reviews of Home on the Range (2004), which I partly agree with, and Chicken Little (2005), which I wholeheartedly do not.

-I know that Meet the Robinsons does not have much of a following.
-I personally don’t know many people who have watched it, but it has managed to gain a cult following over the sixteen years since its release, and I am only too pleased by that.
-Now, granted, it’s not my favourite film, nor is it one that I revisit often.
-It doesn’t look brilliant, at least not very “Disney-like”, due to this only being their second attempt at a fully CG animated movie, after Chicken Little, and, on top of that, parts of the film feel a bit slow and drawn-out.
-However, I like some of the plot points, along with a couple of the characters, but the emotional ending with its touching message is really what sticks with you.
+Granted, it’s not my favourite film, nor is it one that I revisit often.
+It doesn’t look brilliant, at least not very “Disney-like”, due to this only being their second attempt at making a fully CG animated movie, after Chicken Little, and, on top of that, parts of the film feel a bit slow and drawn-out.
+However, I like some of the plot points, along with a couple of the characters, but the emotional ending with its touching message is really what sticks with you, as well as a brilliant villain twist.
+The film is influenced by science fiction too, specifically time travel and changeable timelines, kind of like the Back to the Future franchise, making it slightly difficult to keep up with if you’re not paying attention.

 PLOT